SmallPlanet/PlanetUnity2/README.md

 ###[Image Search](https://github.com/SmallPlanetUnity/ImageSearch)
-This is a moderate example of how to build Unity UI using Planet Unity; it creates an application which allows you to perform an image by entering some text in an input field, pressing the search button, performing some asynchronous web requests and populating a grid table with the resulting images.
+This is a moderate example of how to build Unity UI using Planet Unity; it creates an application which allows you to perform an image search by entering some text in an input field, pressing the search button, performing some asynchronous web requests and populating a grid table with the resulting images.
 <img src="https://github.com/SmallPlanetUnity/ImageSearch/raw/master/kittens.png" width="240">